 CHICAGO, May 5, 2016—Nicor Advanced Energy—an unregulated gas supplier that has sparked complaints from confused customers whose gas bills went up—will change its name and logo, under a settlement hailed as a consumer victory by Attorney General Lisa Madigan and the Citizens Utility Board (CUB) on Thursday.

 The settlement is part of Atlanta-based Southern Co.’s proposed buyout of Nicor parent AGL Resources, which must receive final consideration by the Illinois Commerce Commission (ICC) for approval by September.
-(Send a message to the ICC to support this settlement.)

 Under the agreement, Nicor Advanced Energy would be required to peddle any gas offers under a new name by Jan.
 1, 2018.
 The settlement also covers Nicor Solutions, which has offered a controversial fixed-bill product in Northern Illinois.